Waragi

 Moonshining and consumption of waragi and other alcoholic beverages is widespread in Uganda.
 In the 2004 WHO Global Status Report on Alcohol, Uganda ranked as the world's leading consumer of alcohol (per capita).
-Based on results from 2007, Uganda’s overall alcohol consumption was an average of 17.6 liters per capita.
+Based on results from 2007, Uganda’s overall alcohol consumption was an average of 17.6 litres per capita.
 This is unusually high compared to surrounding countries.
 In 2016 this seems no longer the case, with total consumption of pure alcohol down to 9.5 litres per capita (≥ 15 years of age).

 History

 The history of waragi in Uganda can be traced to the period of Ugandan history during the colonial era.
 Gins were introduced to Uganda by British soldiers who were stationed in the Uganda Protectorate, and soon became a popular drink among Ugandans.
 In 1960, the colonial government passed the Liquor Act, which implemented limitations on the production and consumption of locally produced gins in the colony.
 Although the act was ostensibly passed in order to prevent Ugandans from experiencing negative health effects as a result of the dangerous production methods of moonshining, economic motivations were also in play; the colonial government wished to ensure the dominance of imported gins from Britain in the Ugandan alcohol market, which was being undercut by local gin production via moonshiners.
 Locally produced gin quickly proved more popular than those imported from Britain, thanks in part due to their cheaper prices.
-Ugandan politicians, led by the Uganda People's Congress (UPC), protested the act, arguing that the colonial government should have instead ordered the construction of a distillery factory in the colony so Ugandans who desired gin would not resort to the dangerous practice of moonshining.
+Ugandan politicians, led by the Uganda People's Congress (UPC), protested against the act, arguing that the colonial government should have instead ordered the construction of a distillery factory in the colony so Ugandans who desired gin would not resort to the dangerous practice of moonshining.
 When the UPC came to power, it ordered the construction of a distillery factory, naming the gin produced there Uganda Waragi.
-The factory was staffed with a group of 26 blenders who formed the Association of Uganda Distillers and Vitners, which was headed by master blender Joel Sentamu.
+The factory was staffed with a group of 26 blenders who formed the Association of Uganda Distillers and Vitners, which was headed by Joel Sentamu.

 After Ugandan independence in 1962, the government of Uganda passed the Enguli Act of 1965, which was designed to encourage local producers of enguli to supply their produce to the distillery factory, in addition to stipulating that moonshining could only be done with government-issued licenses; this was done so the gin industry in Uganda could be regulated and taxed by the government.
 Furthermore, those who received their licenses from the Ugandan government were directed to sell their enguli to the distillery.
-When the factory received shipments of enguli, they used them in the production of Uganda Waragi.
+When the factory received enguli, they used them in the production of Uganda Waragi.